Death anniversary: Indian subcontinent

 In India (and Nepal), a death anniversary is known as shraadh (Shraaddha "श्राद्ध" in Nepali).
 The first death anniversary is called a barsy, from the word baras, meaning year in Hindi.

 Shraadh means to give with devotion or to offer one's respect.
 Shraadh is a ritual for expressing one's respectful feelings for the ancestors.
 According to Nepali and Indian texts, a soul has to wander about in the various worlds after death and has to suffer a lot due to past karmas.
 Shraadh is a means of alleviating this suffering.

 Shraddhyaa Kriyate Yaa Saa (श्रद्धया क्रियते या सा): Shraadh is the ritual accomplished to satiate one's ancestors.
 Shraadh is a private ceremony performed by the family members of the departed soul.
 Though not mandated spiritually, it is typically performed by the eldest son and other siblings join in offering prayers together.

+In South India, Tamil Nādu, the anniversary in known as 'Thithi' or 'Thevasam' following the Hindu Lunar calendar (Panchangam).
+Family members gather together to offer food and prayers.
+As observed in other customs, the closest family members of the deceased observe a fast or avoid eating until the rituals and offerings are completed.
+Some undertake pilgrimage, feed animals, and practice charity (feeding people in temples, 'Annathanam') to honor the dead, so as to earn spiritual merit for the departed souls.